Keysight/Jlsca/README.md

 # What is it?

-Jlsca is a toolbox in Julia to do side channel attacks.
+Jlsca is a toolbox in Julia to do the computational part (DPA) of a side channel attack.
 It supports:

 * Conditional averaging
-* Correlation power analysis (CPA) and Linear regression analysis (LRA)
+* Correlation power analysis (CPA) and non-profiled Linear regression analysis (LRA)
 * AES128/192/256 enc/dec, backward/forward S-box attacks
 * AES128 enc/dec chosen input MixColumn attack
 * DES/TDES1/TDES2/TDES3 enc/dec, backward/forward attack
 * Known key analysis + key rank evolution CSV output
 * Inspector trace set input
 * Split sample and data raw binary (Daredevil) input
+* I've been playing with a Picoscope, and there is an example in `piposcope.jl` that does (a quite fast, if I may say so myself) acquisition on Riscure's Pinata board using the scope's rapid block mode.
+Check the file header of `piposcope.jl` for more information.

 # Why would I want it?